 Visit their website at www.semrush.com, sign up for a free account, and log in.
 Open their Keyword Magic Tool from the left sidebar.
 Then, enter your keyword and search.
 View the following results for the seed keyword “smartwatches”:

 Look at the rectangles in red.
-You see Questions, Broad Match, Phrase Match, Exact Match, and Related.
+Also, see Questions, Broad Match, Phrase Match, Exact Match, and Related.
 Click on any of them to view keywords of that type.
 If you want to see keywords based on user intent, click Intent as in the second rectangle and select an intent type to view the results for it.

 Tools & Resources